-by Juliet Butcher, with additional research by Alex Waygood
+by Juliet Butcher.
+Box by Alex Waygood.

 In many ways, iconography campaigns such as Rhodes Must Fall (RMF) tie in with a broader, global movement.
 Predominantly centred around university campuses, this movement seeks to create and protect ‘safe spaces’.
 The idea behind this is that everyone, regardless of identity and background, is entitled to an environment in which they feel respected and accepted.
 As such, any views which might cause harm or upset to members of a community cannot be aired at public, institution-organised events.